Dissolved Gas N2 / Ar and 4He SamplingSampling Air or Unsaturated Zone Gas

-- Remove the needle from the stopper while the bottle is still submerged in the water.
-Properly dispose of all needles or return the used needles with the samples.
+- Remove the needle from the stopper while the bottle is still submerged.
+Properly dispose of all needles.

 - Take duplicates of all samples, two for N2/Ar and/or two for 4He.

-- Record the (a) sample name, (b) water temperature and (c) estimated recharge altitude on the label attached to the foam sleeve.
+- Record the (a) sample name, (b) water temperature and (c) estimated recharge altitude (elevation of the well can be substituted) on the label attached to the foam sleeve.
 Do not put a label on the bottle.
 The bottle with stopper is pre-weighed.
 Do not switch stoppers from bottle to bottle.

 12201 Sunrise Valley Dr. ms432 rm 5B-353